Inverness and Aberdeen Junction Railway: A direct route to Perth

 Interests in Inverness had long harboured the intention of getting a direct route to Perth and the South; they were encouraged y the engineer Joseph Mitchell.
 The Inverness and Nairn Railway had always been seen as a first step towards that.
-Now on 22 July 1861 an Act was passed for the Inverness and Perth Junction Railway.
+Now on 22 July 1861 an act of Parliament, the Inverness and Aberdeen Junction Railway Act 1861 (24 & 25 Vict. c. viii), was passed for the Inverness and Perth Junction Railway.
 The starting point for its southward path would be Forres, not Nairn, in order better to serve the important fishing communities further east.
 It was to run to Dunkeld and adopt the Perth and Dunkeld Railway route there to Stanley, there joining the Scottish North Eastern Railway for the final run into Perth.
 The Perth and Dunkeld Railway was taken over on 28 February 1864.